Runtown: 2010–2014: Early Beginnings and Breakthrough

-Runtown began his music career in 2007, when he and longtime collaborator Phyno relocated to Lagos to pursue their careers.
-The duo stayed with J. Martins and contributed to his second studio album, with Runtown not only collaborating but also producing several songs.
-Through J. Martins, he connected with Timaya, who became a mentor and played a significant role in his growth as an artist.
-During this period, Runtown honed his skills, learning the intricacies of the music industry while staying with Timaya.
+Runtown began his music career in 2007 when he and longtime collaborator Phyno moved to Lagos to pursue music.
+The pair stayed with J. Martins and worked on his second studio album, with Runtown both collaborating and producing several songs.
+Through J. Martins, he met Timaya, who later mentored him and influenced his development as an artist.
+During this time, Runtown continued to develop his skills and learn about the music industry while living with Timaya.

 In 2011, Runtown officially launched his career by releasing his debut single, "Party Like It's 1980".
 In 2014, Runtown released "Gallardo", featuring vocals from Davido.
 The track served as the lead single from his debut studio album, Ghetto University.
-"Gallardo" achieved commercial success and won the "Best Collaboration of the Year" award at the 2014 edition of the Nigeria Entertainment Awards.
+"Gallardo" achieved commercial success and won the Best Collaboration of the Year award at the 2014 edition of the Nigeria Entertainment Awards.

 In the same year, media reports suggested that Runtown was involved in writing the song "Aye" for Davido.
 Addressing these rumors in an interview with the Nigerian Tribune, Runtown stated, "A lot of people have been asking me that question.
 Davido has had several interviews where he addressed how the song came about.
 So if you want to learn more about 'Aye,' ask Davido or read his interviews."

-2015–2017: Ghetto University and International Success
+2015–2017: Ghetto University and international success

 On 23 November 2015, Runtown released his debut studio album titled Ghetto University via MTN Music Plus through Eric Many Entertainment.
 The album generated over ₦35million on the music portal thus earning him a spot in the list of "Top 5 Most Streamed Artist".

 On 4 November 2016, Runtown released the ballad "Mad Over You", which charted at number 38 on the Billboard Twitter Top Tracks chart.
 Joey Akan from Pulse Nigeria described the song as a "self-produced track that draws inspiration from the Ghanaian Alkayida sound".
 Runtown told The Fader magazine that the song was inspired by African beauty.

-2018–2022: Independent Music Ventures and Soundgod Music Group
+2018–2022: Independent music ventures and Soundgod Music Group

 In 2018, Runtown established his record label, Soundgod Music Group, after leaving Eric Many Entertainment due to contractual disputes.
 Under his label, Runtown continued to release songs, including singles like "Unleash," featuring Fekky, and "For Life."

 In 2019, Runtown released the EP Tradition, which received critical acclaim for its production quality and Runtown's lyrical prowess.
 The project included tracks like "Emotions" and "Goosebumps".

-On December 16, 2022, Runtown released the 'Signs' album, which Deborah Jayeoba from African Folder described as a "sign for Runtown to have a grip on his career because this recent taste of him doesn’t please the music palate".
+On 16 December 2022, Runtown released the Signs album, which Deborah Jayeoba from African Folder described as a "sign for Runtown to have a grip on his career because this recent taste of him doesn’t please the music palate".